rocrill/crock-on/README.md

 * Returning Visitor Goals

   * As a Returning Visitor, I want to easily access recipes and share content.
-  * As a Returning Visitor, I also want to locate the business's social media links to stay up to date with announcements and news.
+  * As a Returning Visitor, I also want to locate the website owner's social media links to stay up to date with announcements and news.

 * Frequent User Goals